kmabika/react-minimal-store/README.md

 ## Reflection

-This was a 1 month long project.
-Project goals included building a webapp that followed the following specs:
+This was a 1-month long project.
+Project goals included building a web app that followed the following specs:

 - Ability to add/remove products and change their amounts in cart - on the cart page itself, PLP and PDP should be provided.
 - For products that have various options (attributes) - the options should be selected.